lolcraftboy14/pocketmine-no-phar-niet-anymore-/README.md

 # pocketmine-no-phar-niet-anymore-
-er no phar neet it anymore its steel in beta help need it realy hard plz
+er is no phar neet it anymore its steel in beta

+v1 is bij branch upluad

+ help need it realy hard plz